Refusing A DUI Test In Tampa, Florida

 What happens if I Refuse to Take a Breath, Urine, or Blood Test?

-Florida Implied Consent Law states that after a police officer arrests a driver for DUI, they typically ask him or her to take a breath, blood, or urine test.
+Florida Implied Consent Law states that after a police officer arrests a driver for a Tampa DUI, they typically ask him or her to take a breath sample test, blood sample test, or urine test.
 When the breath test shows the driver has had little or nothing to drink, the officer will typically ask the driver to take a urine test.

 Florida's Implied Consent Laws in Tampa states that any person who drives within the State of Florida is deemed to have impliedly given his or her consent to submit a breath, blood, or urine test if lawfully arrested for DUI.
 In fact, printed on every Florida Driver's license, is the statement “Operation of a motor vehicle constitutes consent to any sobriety test required by law.”

 If despite Florida's implied consent laws in Tampa, a person attempts DUI refusal defense and refuses to take a breath, blood, or urine test, the Florida DHSMV will suspend the person's driver's license for one year for a first refusal, and for 18 months the person has had a prior refusal.